ianstormtaylor/slate/docs/reference/slate/change.md

 Warning: Calling `setValue` with a `Value` object has unpredictable behavior including the loss of the edit history.
 Only use with a `Value` object if you know what you are doing.
 For most use cases, we recommend passing `properties` as an `Object` (e.g. `change.setValue({data: myNewDataObject})`.

-Hint: Wrapping the call to `setValue` as follows can be helpful if you want to update a value, like in the value's `data` but do not want to have another save point in the undo history: `change.setOperationFlag({save: false}).setValue({data: myNewDataObject}).setOperationFlag({save: true}).
+Hint: Wrapping the call to `setValue` as follows can be helpful if you want to update a value, like in the value's `data` but do not want to have another save point in the undo history: `change.setOperationFlag('save', false).setValue({data: myNewDataObject}).setOperationFlag('save', true).

 ## Current Selection Changes